Picking Wedding Shoes that Are Uncomfortable

 Buying a Pair You’ll Never Wear Again

-Above: Dawn Blue wedding heel
+Above: Viola blue wedding heel

 And wedding shoes don’t always have to be white or even ivory.
 More and more brides are opting to wear more colorful, unique shoes that will fit their style way beyond their wedding day.
-A pair of light blue wedding shoes, like our Dawn Blue wedding heel might be the perfect choice for brides who are looking for versatility.
+A pair of light blue wedding shoes, like our Viola blue wedding heel might be the perfect choice for brides who are looking for versatility.
 While a light blue wedding shoe isn’t the traditional kind of shoe, it’ll be the something blue you need to add to your wedding outfit.

 If you have always dreamed of being a Golden goddess, then our gold heels Anita Gold and Tess will be right up your ally.
 The Tess heel is comfortable with extra padding on the sole, but also evokes a dream-like feel with the intertwined embroidery design.
 On the other hand, the Anita Gold is classic and chic for brides who love a romantic floral design.
-Otherwise, add a little champagne into your life with Frances Champagne, a low heel wedding shoe option that is gives you a little height boost while still being extremely comfortable.
-As a cherry on top, the soft gold teardrop stones and beads at the front will stand out in photos.
+Otherwise, add a little champagne into your life with Frances Champagne, a low heel wedding shoe option that gives you a little boost while still being extremely comfortable.
+For the cherry on top, the soft gold teardrop stones and beads at the front will stand out in photos.

 Forgetting to Put the Shoes in the Budget